Nightenom/Arduino-SD-filebrowser/README.md

 * Files can be created/removed/edited/read
   * Editor only supports append mode now

-Futures that will be added soon:
+Futures that will be added soon ("soon"):
 * Copying and moving files
 * Editor:
   * Line numbers and line editing